I’m the last person who would take up a vegetarian lifestyle.

 - Always put some kind of fruit topping on ice cream -- strawberries, bananas or frozen raspberries.

 - Bake little egg-and-vegetable quiches in muffin tins so they’re ready ahead of time.
 Keep them in the fridge and microwave them in the morning.

 - Bake breakfast muffins with dried cranberries, cherries, shredded carrots, unsweetened coconut flakes or peaches.

 - Fruit parfaits: Quick and easy.
 Yogurt, granola and fruit.
 Go.

 - Prepare grab-and-go baggies with grapes, or with cut-up apple slices treated with lemon juice so they don’t go brown.

 - Cook brussels sprouts with bacon.
 True, you’re adding fat.
 But you’re eating vegetables.

 - Cauliflower is more versatile than you think.
 Steam it or boil it, then puree it until it’s smooth.
 It makes soups more creamy, and it’s good in mac and cheese.
 You can also make mashed cauliflower like mashed potatoes.
 Or put raw cauliflower on a baking sheet, drizzle it with olive oil, season it and broil it.
-You can even use it in tacos, burgers, or curry.
+You can even use it in Chili Cauliflower Chickpea tacos, Cauliflower Hummus burgers, or Slow Cooker Cauliflower Lentil curry.